 What Are Budgetary Guidelines?

 Budgetary guidelines are like a map to help you make the best financial decisions.
-You can use them for many different purposes, including motivating people to save more money or pay off debt faster, and they should not just be reserved for saving up an emergency fund.
+You can use them for many different purposes, including how to deal with lifestyle inflation and motivating people to save more money or pay off debt faster.
+They should not just be reserved for saving up an emergency fund.

 Guidelines can be used to project fiscal department program costs and project revenue resources.
 Most budget guidelines for program departments operate on a fiscal year.
 Budget guidelines for expenditure budgeting can be presented in a number of different ways.